kahasim/ddpm-histo-gen/README.md

-# Denoising Diffusion Probabilistic Models for Histopathologic Image generation
+# Denoising Diffusion Probabilistic Models for Histopathologic Image Generation
 ## Author: Sunny Son

 This repository is primarily for the Final Proejct for Computer Vision.